Rules and Regulations

 11.3 If the licensee desires a hearing, it shall provide the agency with a written appeal within ten days of receipt of the notice which contains the following:

 11.3.1 A clear and concise assignment of each error which the licensee alleges to have been committed in the tentative determination to suspend or revoke the license.
 Each assignment of error should be listed in a separately numbered paragraph.

 11.3.2 A clear and concise statement of the facts on which the licensee relies in support of each assignment of error.

 11.3.3 A prayer setting forth the relief sought.

 11.3.4 The signature of the licensee or an officer authorized to request the hearing.

-11.3.5 A verification by the licensee or counsel for the licensee that the statements contained in the statement are true.
+11.3.5 A sworn verification by the licensee that the statements contained in the appeal are true.

-11.4.
-The Secretary of Finance with respect to petitions filed by agents, and the Director with respect to petitions filed by technology providers, shall appoint a hearing officer within a reasonable time of receipt of the statement referenced in the preceding paragraph.
+11.4 The Secretary of Finance with respect to petitions filed by agents, and the Director with respect to petitions filed by technology providers, shall appoint a hearing officer within a reasonable time of receipt of the appeal.
 Notice of the hearing shall be given at least 20 days before the date it is to be held.

-11.6.
-The licensee or his duly authorized representative, may, with the approval of a hearing officer, waive the hearing and agree to submit the case for decision on the record, with or without a written brief.
+11.6 The licensee may, with the approval of a hearing officer, waive the hearing and agree to submit the case for decision on the record, with or without a written brief.
 Such a waiver or agreement shall be in writing and placed in the record.

-11.9.
-A record shall be made of all hearings and all witnesses shall be sworn and subject to cross examination.
+11.9 A written record, made by a court reporter, shall be made of all hearings and all witnesses shall be sworn and subject to cross examination.